Khazul/roon-extension-deep-harmony-release/README.md

 _Some buttons are not needed right now, for example all of the browsing related buttons and some have no labels at all... yet!
 For some of these buttons, there are planned future feature that will make use of them as Deep Harmony continues to be developed._

 Once this is complete, then test all the buttons and ensure they are to your liking and edit if necessary.

-These mappings can be changed in the Roon settings.

-Note: while there are a number of other currently unused buttons, future planned features are likely to use them which is why the channel up/down, browse and input related Roku buttons have been left alone.

 ### Options Section